Google Search Console

 Dashboard > Crawl > robots.txt Tester

-Make sure that Google is not reporting any errors or warnings about your robots.txt file.
+Make sure Google is not reporting any errors or warnings about your robots.txt file.
 If any are reported they should be addressed.
 Review the content of your robots.txt file and double check that it is the way you want it to be.
 Note if you are pointing to a site map in the robot.txt instructions.

 Learn more: robots.txt considerations for HTTPS migrations